trason-trail-races/oer/raceinfo.md

 All races start at the <a target="_blank" href="http://goo.gl/63kN9b">Foresthill Elementary School</a> 24750 Foresthill Road, Foresthill, CA.

-From I-80 take the Auburn/Foresthill exit, continue East on the Auburn Ravine Road/Foresthill Road for 17 miles.
+From I-80 take the Auburn/Foresthill exit, continue east on the Auburn Ravine Road/Foresthill Road for 17 miles.
 The start at the Foresthill Elementary School will be on the right.

 <hr>